GauravNodeJs/crud/README.md

 # CRUD
-## Overview -->
+## Overview
-*I have worked on the CRUD Operations using the techonlogy i.s *I have also implemented the password functionality in which i have used the bcrypt(used for the password hashing)
+*I have worked on the CRUD Operations using the techonlogy i.e *I have also implemented the password functionality in which i have used the bcrypt(used for the password hashing)
 ## Implement the validations as well for this i have used the Joi validator.
 i have used jwt to genrate the token